Metrics

 Category: Cost-based

-Definition: The total distance traveled by vehicles to fulfill a specific request.
+Definition: The total distance traveled by vehicles.

-Calculation: \(\text{Driven Distance} = \sum_{i=1}^{n} \text{Distance Traveled by Vehicle } i\) (Where $n$ is the number of distinct vehicles used for the request)
+Calculation: \(\text{Driven Distance} = \sum_{i=1}^{n} \text{Distance Traveled by Vehicle } i\) (Where $n$ is the number of vehicles)

 Range: $\geq 0$.